jaalto/project--shell-script-performance-and-portability/README.md

-  chunks of lines and running the search in parallel is intriguing, but the overhead of starting perl with `parallel` is orders of magnitude more expensive compared to `grep` binary.
+  chunks of lines and running the search in parallel is intriguing, but the overhead of starting perl with `parallel` is orders of magnitude more expensive compared to running already optimized `grep` only once.
   Based on StackOverflow discussions, if file sizes are in the tens of megabytes,
   GNU `parallel` can help speed things up.
   See [code](./bin/t-command-grep-parallel.sh).